"The Fetal Personhood Bill Just Introduced in Congress, Explained"

-The Health Law & Policy program at GW, situated in the nation's capital, offers an advantageous setting for studying health law, a rapidly expanding legal field.
+The Health Law and Policy program at GW, situated in the nation's capital, offers an advantageous setting for studying health law, a rapidly expanding legal field.
 The curriculum emphasizes the pivotal role of law in shaping the U.S. health care and public health systems through comprehensive survey courses and seminars.
 Students delve into intricate topics such as federal regulatory processes, the interplay between federal and state regulations, and the dynamics between regulations and industry stakeholders.
 Furthermore, the program prioritizes understanding the impact of these legal frameworks on the health of individuals and populations while providing abundant externship, job placement, and research opportunities in Washington, DC.

 "Most State Abortion Bans Have Limited Exceptions − But It’s Hard to Understand What They Mean"